General Info – Summary

 Ethnobotany

 The Wood is yellowish-white and, like Celtis africana (white stinkwood), it may have an unpleasant smell when cut.
 When dry, the wood works well and is a good all-round timber, which is durable if thoroughly seasoned.
 The wood is used for making yokes (a wooden crosspiece that is fastened over the necks of two animals and attached to the plough or cart that they are to pull).
 Necklaces for girl’s initiation are made from surface Roots.
-The fibrous roots are also used for making baskets and fishing traps.
+The fibrous roots are also used for making baskets and fishing traps e.g. in Namibia).
 The roots are normally beige and are sometimes dyed grey or dark by using bark from Pterocarpus angolensis (kiaat) or from Burkea africana.
-In Namibia, the roots are used to make fishing traps.
 Gum is edible and has some antibiotic properties.
 Bark ash solution is used for straightening hair.
 Leaf extracts have an anti-fungal component.
-Leaves and fruit can make a rustling sound in strong wind (raasblaar in Afrikaans).
-The removed fresh Seeds will grow after soaking overnight in water.
-Hornbills consume fallen seeds.
-The plant is initially frost sensitive and grows best in full sun.
+Leaves and fruit make a distinctive rustling sound in strong wind (raasblaar in Afrikaans).
+Fresh clean seeds removed from mature fruit will grow after soaking overnight in water.
+The young plant is drought and severe frost sensitive and grows best in full sun.
+Do not over water the young plants.
+They will grow about 0,8m per year.
+For shade, the lower branches may need pruning.
+This tree provides a nesting site for birds.
+Plant parts are used for local medicine.

 References